The Social Security Disability Approval Process

 Step 1: Initial Evaluation

-After you submit your disability claim, a representative of the SSA will evaluate your claim to determine if you meet the basic requirements to receive benefits.
+After you submit your disability claim, an SSA representative will evaluate it to determine if you meet the basic requirements to receive benefits.
 The representative will also evaluate the amount of income you currently earn on a monthly basis.
 If you’re still working when you apply, there’s almost no chance the SSA will award you benefits.
-Besides that, there is a maximum amount of monthly income that disqualifies applicants.
-If you exceed that limit, then the SSA decides you are not eligible for SSD benefits.
-In 2022, the maximum income limit is $1,350/month.
-Find out if you may qualify now.

 Step 2: Disability Determination

-Once you pass the basic technical requirements for SSD benefits, your application moves to the next evaluation step.
 Your state’s Disability Determination Services (DDS) office handles this stage in your disability claim’s review.
 The DDS office makes the initial determination of eligibility for your claim.
 The DDS review team includes evaluators that may include disability specialists, such as physicians or psychologists.

 Before DDS makes a determination, an examiner will decide if you already submitted all required information and documents.
 If the examiner cannot make a determination without additional documentation, DDS will request them from your healthcare provider(s).
 At this point, the DDS may request other information from you or your health care providers that they believe is necessary to evaluate your claim.